smukkejohan/RTIMULib/README.md

 ## Release history

+### December 2 2014 - 4.3.0

+Added cmake support (see build instructions for more info).
+This was based on work by Moritz Fischer at ettus.com.
+As part of this, the qextserialport folder was renamed to RTSerialPort.
+There are also some small fixes in the MPU-9150/9250 and GD20HM303D drivers.

 ### November 18 2014 - 4.2.0

 Add the IMU axis rotation capability to better handle IMUs in non-standard orientations.
 See http://wp.me/p4qcHg-cO for more details of how to use this capability.